Lymantria dispar in the United States: Host species

-Gypsy moth rash
+Moth rash

-The gypsy moth caterpillar has been reported to produce a poison ivy like rash when some people come into contact with the hairs of the larvae (caterpillar) stage.
+The spongy moth caterpillar has been reported to produce a poison ivy-like rash on some humans coming into contact with the hairs of the larval stage.
 The contact can be direct or even indirect, if the small hairs are carried by the wind and onto the skin or clothing of a person.
-Gypsy moth rashes were documented in the early 1980s, during a major infestation in the Northeastern United States.
+Spongy moth rashes were documented in the early 1980s, during a major infestation in the Northeastern United States.
 In coastal Maine and Cape Cod, Massachusetts, caterpillar-triggered rash is much more likely due to exposure to the browntail moth (Euproctis chrysorrhoea).

 Effects of defoliation

-The effects of defoliation depend on the species of tree, amount of foliage removed, the health of the tree, the number of consecutive defoliations, and available soil moisture.
+The effects of defoliation depend on the species of tree, amount of foliage removed, health of the tree, number of consecutive periods of defoliation, and available soil moisture.
 If less than half of the crown is defoliated, most hardwood species will experience only a slight reduction in radial growth.
 If more than half of the crown is defoliated, most hardwoods will produce a second flush of foliage by midsummer.
-Healthy trees can usually withstand one or two consecutive major defoliations.
+Healthy trees can usually withstand one or two consecutive major defoliation events.
 Trees weakened by previous defoliation or subjected to other stresses like droughts are frequently killed after a single half-defoliation.

 Trees use their energy reserves during re-foliation and may become weakened and exhibit symptoms such as the death of twigs and branches in the upper crown and sprouting of old buds on the trunk and larger branches.
 Weakened trees experience radial growth reduction of approximately 30 to 50 percent.
 Weakened trees are vulnerable to attack by disease organisms and other insects, or example, the Armillaria fungus may attack the roots, and the two-lined chestnut borer may attack the trunk and branches.
 Affected trees will eventually die two or three years after they are attacked by these pests.

 Although not preferred by the larvae, pines and hemlocks are subject to heavy defoliation during gypsy moth outbreaks and are more likely to be killed than hardwoods.
 A complete defoliation can kill approximately half of pine species and 90 percent of mature hemlocks because conifers do not store energy in their roots; an exception is larch.

-Factors that affect gypsy moth populations
+Factors that affect spongy moth populations

 Natural predators play an important role during periods of low population.
-Predators include wasps, flies, ground beetles, ants, many species of spider, several species of birds such as chickadees, blue jays, nuthatches, towhees, and robins and approximately 15 species of common woodland mammals, such as the white-footed mouse, shrews, chipmunks, squirrels, and raccoons.
-Small mammals are the largest predators in low density gypsy moth populations and are apparently critical in preventing outbreaks.
-Calosoma (ground beetles of European origin), cuckoos, and flocking birds such as starling, grackles, and red-winged blackbirds, are attracted to infested areas in high gypsy moth population years.
+Predators include wasps, flies, ground beetles, ants, many species of spider, several species of birds such as chickadees, blue jays, nuthatches, towhees, and robins, and approximately 15 species of common woodland mammals such as the white-footed mouse, various shrews, chipmunks, squirrels, and raccoons.
+Small mammals are the largest predators in low density spongy moth populations and are apparently critical in preventing outbreaks.
+Calosoma (ground beetles of European origin), cuckoos, and flocking birds such as starlings, grackles, and red-winged blackbirds, are attracted to infested areas in high gypsy moth population years.